PureTech Health (NASDAQ:PRTC) Sees Unusually-High Trading Volume

-PureTech Health plc (NASDAQ:PRTC – Get Rating) shares saw an uptick in trading volume on Monday .
-472 shares changed hands during mid-day trading, a decline of 89% from the previous session’s volume of 4,255 shares.The stock last traded at $36.90 and had previously closed at $34.00.
+PureTech Health plc (NASDAQ:PRTC – Get Rating) shares saw unusually-high trading volume on Tuesday .
+Approximately 361 shares changed hands during trading, a decline of 85% from the previous session’s volume of 2,461 shares.The stock last traded at $34.63 and had previously closed at $33.90.

-Separately, Piper Sandler raised their target price on PureTech Health from $37.00 to $44.00 and gave the company an “overweight” rating in a research note on Thursday, August 25th.
+Separately, Piper Sandler upped their price target on PureTech Health from $37.00 to $44.00 and gave the stock an “overweight” rating in a report on Thursday, August 25th.

 PureTech Health plc, a clinical-stage biotherapeutics company, discovers, develops, and commercializes medicines for inflammatory, fibrotic and immunological, intractable cancers, lymphatic and gastrointestinal, neurological and neuropsychological, and other diseases in the United States.
 The company offers KarXT targeting muscarinic acetylcholine receptors to treat schizophrenia and psychosis in Alzheimer's disease; a regenerative biology platform for androgenetic alopecia, epithelial ageing, and other medical conditions; an immunomodulation platform to treat chronic and acute inflammatory disorders; oral therapies based on defined consortia of bacteria is isolated from the human microbiome; and therapies to treat cognitive dysfunction associated with depression, multiple sclerosis, post COVID and ICU, and cancer related conditions.